rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ## Creating RSA Keys in Key Broker Service

+**Create RSA key in PyKMIP and generate certificate**

+NOTE: This step is required only when PyKMIP is configured as backend KMIP.
+Run this script to generate keys and certificate to register in KMIP KBS.

+Prerequisite:

+    Install Python3 and PyKMIP.

+    - yum install python3

+    - pip3 install pykmip=0.9.1

+    Edit rsa_create.py proper HOSTNAME_IP, CERT_PATH, KEY_PATH and CA_PATH (certificates will be available in PyKMIP server in the location /etc/pykmip/)

+    > python rsa_create.py

+NOTE: The server certificate can be provided in kbs.conf

 **Configuration Update to create Keys in KBS**

 	cd into /root/binaries/kbs_script folder

+	Update SYSTEM_IP address in kbs.conf (where AAS and KBS are deployed)

+	Update CACERT_PATH variable with trustedca certificate (/etc/kbs/certs/trustedca/<id.pem>)

+    **To register keys with KBS KMIP**

+    Update the following variables in kbs.conf:

+        KMIP_KEY_ID (Private key ID registered in KMIP server)

+        SERVER_CERT (Server certificate for created private key)

+NOTE: If KMIP_KEY_ID is not provided then RSA key register will be done with keystring.

 	Update kbs.conf with the following
   - Enterprise system IP address where CMS, AAS and KBS services are deployed
   - Port of CMS, AAS and KBS services deployed on enterprise system